General Grant Information and Eligibility Requirements

 The fiscal agent is responsible for the expenditure of all project funds and is liable for the repayment of any grant funds not spent or spent incorrectly.
 The fiscal agent may charge the grantee for its services.
 More information on the requirements of fiscal agents can be found under Awardee Contractual Requirements.

-Any exceptions to the policy will be noted in the respective grant guidelines.
 Currently, Project Support is the only category that allows a broader use of fiscal agent.

 Conflict of Interest Policy

 State legislation requires grantee organizations to have a conflict of interest policy for their board of directors and management employees regarding the expenditure of state funds.
-A recently copy of the organization’s conflict of interest policy must be included with the grant contract if the application receives funding.
+A recent copy of the organization’s conflict of interest policy must be included with the grant contract if the application receives funding.

 Accessibility for People With Disabilities